department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 2. **Stay at least 6 feet away from others** if you do need to go out (called physical distancing).
 3. **Wash your hands often with soap and water for at least 20 seconds,** especially after you go out in public or after you blow your nose, cough, or sneeze.
 If you don't have soap and water, use an alcohol-based hand sanitizer that contains at least 60% alcohol.
 4. **Avoid touching your eyes, nose, and mouth** with unwashed hands.
 5. **Cover your mouth and nose with a cloth face cover** when you're out in public.
 Don't use a mask meant for a health care worker.
+And don't put a face cover on children under 2 or anyone who can't remove the cover themselves.
 6. **Clean and disinfect all "high-touch" surfaces each day.** This includes things like light switches, counters, and door knobs.

 **If you're sick, take these 5 added steps:**

-1. **Monitor your symptoms and stay in contact with your health care team by phone or video.** Take care of both your physical and emotional wellbeing.
+1. **Monitor your symptoms and stay in contact with your health care team by phone or video.** Take care of both your physical and emotional well-being.
 2. **If you need to get medical care in person, please contact us first.** Send a [secure message to your provider](https://www.myhealth.va.gov/mhv-portal-web/user-login?redirect=/mhv-portal-web/home) or call your facility’s advice nurse.
 This will decrease exposure risk to you and to others.
 [Find a VA location](https://www.va.gov/find-locations/)
 3. **Stay in a separate room, away from other people and animals in your home,** with the exception of a service animal.
 If possible, use a separate bathroom.